Pylons/pyramid/docs/narr/extending.rst

 Extending An Existing :mod:`repoze.bfg` Application
 ===================================================

-If the developer of a :mod:`repoze.bfg` has obeyed certain constraints while building the application, a third party should be able to change the behavior of that application without needing to modify the actual source code that makes up the application.
+If the developer of a :mod:`repoze.bfg` application has obeyed certain constraints while building the application, a third party should be able to change the behavior of that application without needing to modify the actual source code that makes up the application.
 The behavior of a :mod:`repoze.bfg` application that obeys these constraints can be *overridden* or *extended* without modification.